- The Washington Times - Friday, January 2, 2026

 “If the president brought the same kind of focus to policy changes that he has brought to remodeling [the White House], he’d be the most consequential president in our lifetimes.
 But that is clearly not to be,” the official said.

-Mr. Trump’s outside-the-box approach has, at least, kept the federal courts busy.
+Mr. Trump’s outside-the-box approach has kept the federal courts busy.

-The federal district court for Washington, where many of the major challenges to Mr. Trump have been filed, has notched a record caseload this year, with more than 4,300 civil cases filed as of the middle of December.
-The court had never topped the 4,000 mark before.
+The U.S. District Court for the District of Columbia, where many of the major challenges to Mr. Trump have been filed, notched a record caseload last year, with more than 4,300 civil cases filed as of mid-December.
+The court had never before topped the 4,000 mark.

 The judges have bedeviled the president with hundreds of restraining orders and injunctions blocking his policies.

-He’s done somewhat better at the circuit appeals courts, and dramatically better at the Supreme Court, which has allowed him to pursue aggressive immigration arrests and deportations, to fire heads of independent agencies, and to withhold some government spending.
+He has received somewhat better results at the circuit appeals courts and dramatically better at the Supreme Court, which has enabled him to pursue aggressive immigration arrests and deportations, fire heads of independent agencies and withhold some government spending.

 Take Mr. Trump’s move to shutter the U.S. Agency for International Development.
-After an initial court blockade, the agency’s employees were recalled from abroad and those at its headquarters in Washington were booted from their offices.
+After an initial court blockade, the agency’s employees were recalled from abroad, and those at its headquarters in Washington were removed from their offices.

-The Partnership for Public Service said that as of Nov.
+The Partnership for Public Service reported that, as of Nov.
 18, more than 200,000 civilian government employees had left the federal workforce.
-The majority of those came in July and August, according to the partnership’s data.
+The majority departed in July and August, according to the partnership’s data.

-Some percentage of those employees worked in the area of diversity, equity and inclusion — which was a focus of the Biden administration, but is anathema to the Trump team.
-Mr. Trump moved to fire the employees, erase DEI-infused language in federal communications and strike DEI carve-outs in government programs.
+A percentage of those employees worked in the area of diversity, equity and inclusion, which was a focus of the Biden administration but is anathema to the Trump team.
+Mr. Trump moved to fire employees, remove DEI-infused language from federal communications and eliminate DEI carve-outs in government programs.

-At the White House itself, Mr. Trump has embarked on controversial construction and challenged the primacy of The Associated Press, relegating the storied wire service to the same status as newspapers.
+At the White House, Mr. Trump has embarked on controversial construction and challenged the primacy of AP, relegating the storied wire service to the same status as newspapers.

-Elsewhere, he’s won legal settlements from ABC News and Paramount, the parent company of CBS News.
-He’s also watched with glee as CBS announced the end of Stephen Colbert’s “The Late Show” and ABC suspended Jimmy Kimmel — though that network quickly retreated and brought him back, giving him a new deal to last through 2027.
+Elsewhere, he has won legal settlements from ABC News and Paramount, the parent company of CBS News.
+He watched with glee as CBS announced the end of Stephen Colbert’s “The Late Show” and ABC suspended Jimmy Kimmel, though that network quickly retreated and offered him a new deal that will last through 2027.

-Mr. Trump already has seen at least four impeachment resolutions formally introduced against him in the House, and two of those — both from Rep. Al Green, Texas Democrat, have faced votes in the full House chamber.
-They both were defeated.
+At least four impeachment resolutions have been formally introduced against Mr. Trump in the House, and two of those — both from Rep. Al Green, Texas Democrat — have had votes in the full House chamber.
+Both were defeated.

-President Biden saw seven impeachment resolutions filed in 2021, though Republicans didn’t force a floor vote on any of them.
+Seven impeachment resolutions were filed against President Biden in 2021, though Republicans didn’t force a floor vote on any of them.

 Gallup’s polling has shown Mr. Trump steadily losing the approval of voters.
 His job approval rating has fallen from 47% at inauguration to 36% in November, nearing his all-time low of 34% as he left office in January 2021.